eahmeduwyo/Smart-PDF-Merger-and-Converter/readme.md

 I built this tool during my Teaching Assistantship to handle the massive influx of student submissions downloaded from **Canvas LMS**.

-I was faced with over **1,300 files**, a mix of PDFs, Word documents, and images—that needed to be grouped by student and merged into single documents for reserving for upcoming years.
+I was faced with over **1,300 files**, a mix of PDFs, Word documents, and images, that needed to be grouped by student and merged into single documents for reserving for upcoming years.
 I had already graded those.
 Doing this manually would have been an impossible, daunting task.
 I created this notebook to automate the entire workflow, saving countless hours of manual labor.

 If you are an educator, TA, or just someone dealing with bulk file organization, I hope this saves you as much time as it saved me\!